hmisonne/UdacityReact/README.md

 Goal: Learn the fundamental aspects of building a native application including handling infinite lists, routing, and user input.
 Gain an understanding of how to use React Native to build an iOS and Android application.

-## Description of ungraded Projects :
+## Description of non graded Projects :

 ### Project 0: Chirper master